 The Corporation maintains cash at two financial institutions whose accounts are insured by the Federal Deposit Insurance Corporation (FDIC) up to statutory limits.
 The Corporation's cash balances generally exceed statutory limits.
+Management performs a quarterly analysis of the two financial institutions.
+This analysis is performed by using the Uniform Bank Performance Report to ensure continued financial health of the institutions.
+The Corporation reviews specific financial measures to determine the relative financial strength of the banks and to determine if there has been a change in the conditions of the banks.
 The Corporation has not experienced any losses in such accounts and management considers this to be a normal business risk.